skip to content

 • A bankrupt can be the executor of a deceased estate and may even apply to be appointed the administrator of an estate if there is no will but in this situation may be required to pay a bond, see obtaining letters of administration.
 However, property inherited by an undischarged bankrupt will probably be taken by the trustee depending on the type of bequest.

 A bankrupt can request from their trustee information that they reasonably require concerning their property or affairs [s 170].
 The file will probably contain the trustee's reports, copies of any relevant court transcripts, general correspondence and a list of proofs of debt lodged by creditors.
-Copies of all relevant documents are obtainable under the Freedom of Information Act 1982 (Cth) although charges were recently introduced under that Act.
+Copies of all relevant documents are obtainable under the Freedom of Information Act 1982 (Cth) although a fee may be charged.
 It may now be preferable simply to seek permission to obtain specific information from the trustee’s file.

 Effects of bankruptcy : Last Revised: Wed Sep 28th 2005